Transportation Funding

 Motor Fuel Taxes

 The motor fuel tax (MFT) is the most significant transportation funding source for Illinois.
-It generates the most money, currently estimated at approximately $2.5 billion per year.
+It generates the most money, approximately $2.5 billion per year.
 The MFT was recently increased in 2019 under Rebuild Illinois.
-Additionally, the MFT is increased each July 1, with rates now tied to inflation.
+Additionally, the MFT is increased each July 1, with rates tied to inflation.
 The rate increases by an amount equal to the percentage increase in the CPI-U.

 The MFT is unique from other transportation fees in that a substantial portion of the funding is distributed to local governments.
 As shown below, of the funding going to local governments, municipalities receive 49.10%, Cook County receives 16.74%, all other counties receive 18.27%, and townships and road districts receive 15.89%.
-For Fiscal Year 2021 (July 1, 2020 – June 30, 2021), counties received over $300 million, municipalities received over $420 million, and townships and road districts received over $136 million.
-As a result of motor fuel tax increases under Rebuild Illinois, these disbursement increased 66% beginning in FY2020.
+For Fiscal Year 2022 (July 1, 2021 – June 30, 2022), counties received over $319 million, municipalities received over $448 million, and townships and road districts received over $144 million.
+As a result of motor fuel tax increases under Rebuild Illinois, these disbursement increased 66% beginning in FY2020 compared to FY 2019.

 Distribution of Illinois Motor Fuel Tax (MFT)